Rogomi/Holton-Monocle-TechDoc/ios.md

   - `fetchFirebaseLocations()`
   - `addMarker (place: FirebaseLocationObject)`

-- **ARSelectionViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ARSelectionViewController** - additional camera functions.
   ##### Methods
   - `viewDidLoad()`
   - `didTapCancelButton(_ sender: Any)`
   - `didTapAddButton(_ sender: Any)`
   - `setFavoriteButton()`

-- **ExploreViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ExploreViewController** - the view that presents the map and it's other components.
   ##### Methods
   - `viewDidLoad()`
   - `didTapCameraButton(_ sender: Any)`

-- **MapViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **MapViewController** - view that shows the map and landmarks, and also lets the user search.
   ##### Methods
   - `viewDidLoad()`
   - `didTapCameraButton(_ sender: Any)`